The number of job profiles for all US business analysts 2.7M. Increased from 364K as indicated by IBM.

 For example, a Business Requirements Analyst could also have deep expertise in process; therefore, the Business Requirements Analyst and Process Analyst roles can be considered as a career path.

 Another example: a Systems Analyst may be part of a software development project that utilizes the Agile method.
-Therefore the Systems Analyst has Agile expertise; he/she could hold an Intermediate Systems Analyst and Intermediate Agile Analyst role but his/her title could be Intermediate Systems Analyst.
+Therefore, the Systems Analyst could hold an Intermediate Systems Analyst or Intermediate Agile Analyst role but his/her title could be Intermediate Systems Analyst.

 Review the Role Descriptions to find out the responsibilities involved and the skills and knowledge needed, to help you map your career.